Hywel862/task-manager/README.md

 * Custom exception handling using `@ControllerAdvice`.
 * Basic input validation using Jakarta Bean Validation (`@NotBlank`, etc.).
 * Unit tests using JUnit, Mockito, and Spring’s testing support.
-* Swagger integration for API documentation (if desired/extended).
-* (Optional) Setup for a frontend (HTML/JS) or future API consumers.

 ---